wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 ## Do I need to do a swab test before entering Singapore? {#sg-pre-entry-swab}

 Yes.
-For those entering from 30 May 2021 onwards, all travellers will need to present a valid negative PCR test within 72 hours before departing for Singapore.
+All travellers will need to present a valid negative PCR test within 72 hours before departing for Singapore.
 See [here][MOH SG Pre-Depart Presser] for the update.

 ## How long is the SHN going to be? {#shn-duration}